 For example, I could bench press much more weight when I was a chunky 225 pounds, compared to the much leaner 180 pounds I am currently.
 Think about it.
 I probably shaved about an inch of fat off of my chest, and another inch off my back.
 Now when I bench press, the loaded bar must travel an additional 2 inches!
 Not to mention, there is almost no fat encasing my joints to provide extra recoil on my press.

 GET MY FREE TRAINING GUIDE!

 (Click The Image Below.)

-Needless to say, I’ve had to significantly reduce the amount of weight I handle on the bench press to prevent my shoulders and elbows from being overly taxed.
+Needless to say, I’ve had to significantly reduce the amount of weight I handle on the bench press to prevent overtaxing my shoulders and elbows.
 I realize stripping weights off the bar can be a bit of a blow to your ego.
-BUT, I can tell you from experience it’s worth the sacrifice, especially in the long run.
+BUT, it’s worth the sacrifice, especially in the long run.

 Try reducing the weight you currently use by about 1/3.
 Then, slow down your rep cadence when you’re training.
 I’d suggest a cadence that takes 3 seconds to raise the weight and 4 seconds to lower the weight.
 This slower tempo will help take some of the stress off your joints while placing more where you actually want it: on your muscles!